girllich/towers-for-tarrasques/combat.md

 | Sneak       | Move stealthily | 1 Point + 4 Points |
 | Open Door   | Open, or attempt to open, a door | 1 Point       |

-### Spellcasting

-spellcasting can cost a variable amount of Action Points (AP) depending on the complexity and power of the spell being casted.
-Some spells may have a base cost of 5 AP, while others may cost 10 or more.
-The GD can adjust the costs of spellcasting based on the situation and context.

 ### Interrupts:

 Some actions and abilities allow characters to take an interrupt action.
 These interrupts are taken in response to a specific trigger, such as an enemy's attack or spell.
 Interrupts can be used to disrupt an opponent's action, defend against an incoming attack, or to gain an advantage in combat.
-Interrupts may cost AP, but the cost varies depending on the specific interrupt and the character's Ancestry and Calling.
+Interrupts may cost AP.
 Interrupts can be used to dodge, parry or block an incoming attack.
 Interrupts can be used to make a saving throw against a spell or other effect.

 ### Interrupt Strike: